 These three identities are true of a disciple of Jesus.

-In a nutshell a disciple is one who follows Jesus, is changed by Jesus, and helps others to do the same.
+In a nutshell a disciple is one who is learning to follow Jesus in all of life in increasing measure and leading others to do the same.